 - Research Methods for Healthcare Professionals (20 credits)

 At the end of six units, learners will achieve 120 credits Level 7 Diploma in Health and Social Care Management, accredited by Ofqual and awarded by OTHM Qualifications.
 Learners will then progress to the following unit, delivered by our partner London Graduate School.

 About the Awarding body – OTHM

-OTHM is an internationally recognised awarding organisation, regulated by Ofqual in England.
-After completion of the first six units, learners will achieve the OTHM Level 7 Diploma in Health and Social Care Management.
+OTHM is an internationally recognised awarding organisation regulated by Ofqual in England.
+After completing the first six units, learners will achieve the OTHM Level 7 Diploma in Health and Social Care Management.